-a.
-Financial Reporting Entity
+A. Financial Reporting Entity

 The City of Monrovia's Low-Mod Housing Asset Fund, the Housing Successor of the City of Monrovia (the Housing Successor), a Special Revenue Fund of the City of Monrovia, California, was established February 1, 2012, pursuant to the California Housing Authority Law codified under State of California Health and Safety Code, Section 34200 et seq.
 The fund was transferred into Monrovia's Housing Authority (the Authority) and is the only fund that makes up the Authority.
-The Authority was established on October 5, 2004, pursuant to the California Housing Authority Law codified under State of California Health and Safety Code, Section 34200 et seq.
-The Gity Council became the governing board commissioners of the Housing Authority.
+The Authority was established on October 5, 2004, pursuant to the California Housing Authority Law codified under State of California Housing Authority Law codified under State of California Housing Authority to the California Housing Authority Law codified under State of California Health and Safety Code, Section 34200 et seq.
+The City Council became the governing board commissioners of the Housing Authority.
 The Housing Authority was formed for purposes of construction and management of quality affordable housing within the City.